ggkarabas/CS403-Project3/README.md

 ## Extensions and Future Directions

 ### DumPy Linter
-Adding a linter for DumPy would provide instant feedback on code quality, helping developers catch style violations before they become an issue.
+One potential extension for DumPy would be the addition of a linter.
+A DumPy linter could provide immediate feedback on code quality, helping developers catch style violations and potential errors before they become bigger issues.
+This would further enhance DumPy's goal of encouraging best practices and maintaining clean, readable code.

 ### DumPy Transpiler to Python
-A DumPy-to-Python transpiler could help bridge the adoption gap by converting DumPy code into Python.
-This would allow DumPy to take advantage of the vast Python ecosystem while retaining its unique features.
+Another extension that could prove very useful is the development of a DumPy-to-Python transpiler.
+Such a transpiler would help bridge the adoption gap by allowing DumPy code to be converted directly into Python code.
+This would allow developers to leverage the vast Python ecosystem, including its many libraries and frameworks, while still benefiting from DumPy’s emphasis on readability and best practices.

 ### IDE Integration
-Creating IDE plugins for DumPy would enable auto-formatting, syntax highlighting, and other conveniences to enhance the coding experience.
+Creating plugins for popular Integrated Development Environments (IDEs) would also be a valuable addition.
+IDE integration would enable features such as auto-formatting, syntax highlighting, and error detection, greatly enhancing the coding experience for developers working in DumPy.
+By integrating with widely-used IDEs, DumPy could make the coding process even more efficient, enjoyable, and user-friendly.

 ## Full Example Program

-Here’s a complete DumPy program showing off some of its features:
+Below is a complete DumPy program that demonstrates many of the features discussed throughout this guide.
+This example includes the use of functions, classes, type annotations, and various other features of DumPy:

 ```dumpy
 # Adds two numbers